-Congratulations to the Emerging Author finalists for the 2012 Eugene & Marilyn Glick Indiana Authors Award!
-These authors participated in the Indy Author Fair public programs on Saturday, September 29 at Central Library in downtown Indianapolis and were honored at the Award Dinner that evening.
+Congratulations to the Emerging Author finalists for the 2013 Eugene & Marilyn Glick Indiana Authors Award!
+The Emerging Author winner will be named at the Award Dinner, on Saturday, October 26, at Central Library in downtown Indianapolis.

 Congratulations to all of the past finalists for the Eugene & Marilyn Glick Indiana Authors Award.
 These authors represent some of the best that Indiana literature has to offer and are truly deserving of recognition.